gva-ncarney/build-docker-publish-gcr-artifact-reg/README.md

 # build-docker-publish-gcr-artifact-reg

-test for gh to action a docker build and put image on ghe artifact
+test for gh to action a docker build and put image on ghe artifact!